-If the printing process is interrupted, Job Manager stops sending slices to the printer.
+If the printing process is interrupted, the print manager stops sending slices to the printer.
 This can happen, for example, if the printing material runs out in the middle of a print job, and you do not replace the empty cartridge immediately.
-After the printer changes to Standby or Idle mode, you need to resume printing from the Job Manager screen of Objet Studio.
+After the printer changes to Standby or Idle mode, you need to resume printing from the print manager (in Objet Studio or in GrabCAD Print).

 After printing stops, the printer goes into Standby mode, when heating of the print heads is reduced.
-About 10 hours later, the printer goes into Idle mode, when heating of the print heads is stopped.
+About 20 minutes later, the printer goes into Idle mode, when heating of the print heads is stopped.